How about a language learning software that learns you instead of you learning it?

 What Is Missing from the Mango Languages Method

 An honest review of Mango Languages can’t just highlight its successes.
 Here’s a straightforward look at what didn’t work for me.

 Lack of Images and Video Components

-This comes in the form of videos, but also every word has an associated image and checking a word’s definition even let you see it in use in other videos.
-This is a great way to get engaged with the vocabulary, but it’s also an excellent way to get more context.
+FluentU’s engaging learning comes in the form of real-world videos, but additionally, every word in your target language has an associated image, and checking a word’s definition even lets you see it in use in other videos.
+This is a great way to get engaged with the new vocabulary, but it’s also handy for getting more context.

 Light Content for Minor Languages